Kelly Marie Clarke

 2016-17: Durham's Medieval and Early Modern Student Association (MEMSA), Co-conference Chair.
 Co-organised the eleventh annual conference, 'Imitation and Innovation: Uses of the Past in the Medieval and Early Modern Worlds' (Durham University, 11-12th July 2017)

-2018: MEMSA Community Course Tutor.
+2018: MEMSA Community Course tutor (Treasures of Durham and the North East, c.
+500-1800 CE).
 1 hour lecture followed by 1 hour interactive seminar.
 Title of session: 'Coins and communication during the 'Golden Age' of Northumbria A.D.
 600-800'

 2017-2018: MEMSA Journal co-editor.
 Co-edited the proceedings of the 11th annual MEMSA conference.
 Journal available in both print and online format (July 2018).

 2018: Dominic Birch, Kelly Clarke and Katie Haworth (eds.), Imitation and Innovation: Uses of the Past in the Medieval and Early Modern World.
 Proceedings of the 2017 MEMSA Student Conference.
 MEMSA Journal 3 (Durham, 2018)

 2019-2020: Lecturer for the level two Archaeology module, 'Archaeology of Medieval and Post-Medieval Britain in its European Context' (ARC2131)

 2018-2019: Tutor for the level one History module, 'The Birth of Western Society, 300-1050' (HIST1011)